underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Running the Model
 -----------------

-Once your model is set up and initialize.
+Once your model is set up and initialized.
 You can run it using the *Model.run_for* method.

 You have 2 options: